The 7 Signs Your Fiddle Leaf Fig Needs More Light

 As you can see, its greenhouse living conditions provided tons of sunshine, which allowed the leaves to be close together, but not too close as to suffocate one another.
 It was perfect.

 I neglected to scout a bright spot in my mom’s house before sending it over to her.
 The best location she could find in her home was near a window, but it did not get much sunshine.

-A year later, she managed to haul the big plant outdoors for some summer rays and humidity, but already, you can see the branches were beginning to reach.
+A year later, she managed to haul the big plant outdoors for some summer rays and humidity, but already, as you can see, the branches were beginning to reach:

 The summer was good to this fiddle leaf fig tree, but then winter came, and it had to go back indoors.